publiclab/Leaflet.DistortableImage/README.md

 ).addTo(map);

 // enable editing
 L.DomEvent.on(img._image, 'load', img.editing.enable, img.editing);
 ```

+## Keymapper
+(_optional_, default: true, value: _boolean_)

+By default, an image loads with a keymapper legend showing the available key bindings for different editing / interaction options.
+To suppress the keymapper, pass `keymapper: false` as an additional option to the image.

 ## Full-resolution download

 We've added a GPU-accelerated means to generate a full resolution version of the distorted image; it requires two additional dependencies to enable; see how we've included them in the demo:

 ```
 <script src="../node_modules/webgl-distort/dist/webgl-distort.js"></script>
 <script src="../node_modules/glfx/glfx.js"></script>
 ```

 When instantiating a Distortable Image, pass in a `fullResolutionSrc` option set to the url of the higher resolution image.
 This image will be used in full-res exporting.